dorianpeters/dorianpeters/README.md

 - 👋 Hi, I’m @dorianpeters
 - 👀 I’m interested in linux and open source software.
-- 🌱 I’m currently learning and studying for the CompTia Linux+ certification.
+- 🌱 I’m currently learning and studying for the CompTIA Linux+ certification.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...dpeters08@gmail.com

 <!---